-Gove calls for flat insurance probe as costs soar
+Grenfell: Gove calls for insurance probe as costs soar

 He said businesses who manufactured combustible cladding and insulation "must pay now, instead of leaseholders".

+Recent figures show almost five years on from the Grenfell Tower fire, 40% of buildings in England with the same type of cladding have not been made safe.

+A total of 481 buildings have been identified with Grenfell-style ACM cladding but as of December 2021, just 289 had remedial works finished.

-Mr Gove has requested that the Financial Conduct Authority works with the Competition and Markets Authority to review the sector to find out the "underlying causes of year-on-year price increases" and the causes of the "marked restriction in coverage available for multiple-occupancy buildings".
+Mr Gove has asked the FCA to work with the Competition and Markets Authority to review the sector to find out why prices have risen so much.

-"My overall goal is for there to be a more affordable marketplace for buildings insurance that offers widely available and affordable cover for those who live in flats and other multiple-occupancy buildings," he said.
+The FCA said a key factor in the price of insurance policies was the insurers' assessment of risk, which it said had been affected by unsafe cladding.

+It also added there was an "increased understanding" of the likely scale of claims associated with flats affected by building defects.

+"For example, where in the past a fire event may have been viewed as a risk to only a single unit or its adjacent properties, it is now commonly understood that unsafe building practices may result in significantly greater damage, more associated claims events, and a risk of more tragic events," the regulator said.

+"We... want to ensure that products provide fair value, and premiums fairly and accurately reflect risk."

-He has asked the regulator provides feedback within three months, with a final report in six months.
+The FCA has been asked to provide feedback within three months, with a final report in six months.